-A game in which you must draw things in a way humans can understand but AI can’t
+Game to draw things in a way humans can understand but an AI can't

 Deviation Game is a game-based experiment exploring the human potential to create beyond the knowledge of AI models.
 In this game, players must draw prompts like “cat” or “democracy” in a way that fellow humans can recognize—but an image recognition AI model can’t.
 If at least one human guesses correctly and the AI does not, humans win; if the AI guesses correctly, humans lose.
 After each game, participants decide whether their drawing can be used for AI training or be deleted, influencing how the model evolves.